iewaij/data-analytics-bank-marketing/README.md

 `data`: input data and output data.

-`documents`: source code and PDF of project manual and presentation slides.
+`doc`: source code and PDF of project manual and presentation slides.

 `utility`: scripts for generating manual and slides.